hangelwen/miR-PREFeR/README.md

 **NOTE: Because that RNALfold from the ViennaRNA package version 2.0.4 has a bug (If the input sequence has no valid folding structure, the program produces a segmentation fault), please make sure to use ViennaRNA package version 1.8.x or the newest 2.1.2.** The 1.8.* version is easier to install than the 2.1.2 version.
 Because the new version needs the `gengetopt` package (<http://www.gnu.org/s/gengetopt/gengetopt.html>), which may not be available on your system.

 ### Samtools ###
 Samtools can be downloaded from <http://samtools.sourceforge.net/>.
 Please follow the instructions from the package to install it.
+Please note the version 0.1.18 or later is needed.

 ## 2. Obtain and install the pipeline ##